mynenik/kForth-32/README.md

 ## Documentation

-The current version of the kForth User's Guide is located in `kForth-32-branch/doc/`
+The current version of the kForth User's Guide is located in `kForth-32-branch/doc/`.
+A copy of the Forth-2012 standards document is also provided here.
+Please note important differences between kForth and Forth-2012/ANS Forth, discussed in section 4 of the User's Guide.